daief/jugg/packages/jugg/README.md

 - ANALYZE_DUMP
   - generate stats file while ANALYZE_DUMP exist

+# `TS` or `JS`

+Both `TS` and `JS` can be used together in a project with `jugg`.
+There are several situations with handleing TS and JS:
+- **Default & Recommended**: create a `tsconfig.json`, then jugg will open ts-loader and use it to compile ts, tsx, js, tsx. `babel` is needless here.
+  - ts-loader: ts, tsx, js, jsx
+  - babel: needless
+- Set config in `.juggrc.js` with `jugg-plugin-babel`.
+Babel plugin will rewrite built-in config of ts-loader for js and jsx and handle then with itself.
+  - ts-loader: ts, tsx
+  - babel: js, jsx
+- Set `compileTs: true` in `jugg-plugin-babel` config will clean all built-in ts-loader options.
+Babel handles all the file.
+  - ts-loader: cleaned
+  - babel: ts, tsx, js, jsx

 # Notice

 - `import()` works with `"module": "esnext"` in `tsconfig.json`, [detail](https://github.com/webpack/webpack/issues/5703#issuecomment-357512412).